yevheniy-hliebov/StreamKeys/README.md

 - Сonfigure 28 buttons for quick execution of various files on the computer (e.g., launching programs, scripts, etc.).
 - Sorting buttons by drag&drop movement
+- Change the background color of the button for better contrast, readability, or visibility.
 - Connect the Android mobile app to the Windows server via a local Wi-Fi network.
 - Display configured buttons in the mobile app.
 - Pressing a button on the mobile device triggers the corresponding action on the computer.